micag2025/Toolkit_Google_ADK/README.md

 adk web
 ```

-Open the provided local URL in your browser, from the Google ADK user interface in the left pane, select the `app_01` agent (or whichever agent you added), and interact.
+Open the provided local URL in your browser, from the Google ADK user interface in the left pane, select the `app_01` agent and interact.

 ### Kill ADK process
 Stop the ADK process (if needed):